For political ads on big online platforms, the end may be near

 Big tech companies have been called before Congress numerous times to explain their reasons for either permitting or rejecting political ads, as well as the methods they use for targeting specific audiences with those ads.
 The moderation of big tech content became a hot issue after the Mueller Report detailed how Russian troll farms bought political ads on what was then Facebook as part of a massive campaign to influence the 2016 presidential election.

 Back in 2019, Meta COO Sheryl Sandberg told Bloomberg‘s Caroline Hyde that the paid political ads business is “not worth the controversy.”
 But the company has not exited it.
+Google says political ads are important to the democratic process, and that it intends to stay in the business of selling them.

 Both Meta and Google—by far the biggest sellers of online ads—stopped selling political ads for weeks around election day in 2020.
 The companies feared that political groups might place ads that lied about election results or sought to undermine confidence in the electoral process.